 This is particularly true if you have a lot of head rushes or pain/fainting or blurry vision that accompanies these pains.

-Looking for more reasons to call your provider?
+Looking for more reason to call your provider?
 Read my complete guide to when to call the doc during pregnancy so you have all your bases covered.

 Ultimately, your body already knows what is and isn’t labor, mama.
-It’s easy to get lost in the weeds and worry and stress, but try to trust the process and know that baby will come when they are ready!
+It’s easy to get lost in the weeds and worry and stress, but you know what you need to do and you’re prepared to rock this birth.